Early morning Coronation rehearsal featuring state coaches staged in London

 John Loughrey, 68, claimed to be the first person to set up his tent on the Mall on April 27, nine days before the Coronation.

-He told the PA news agency: “We like the build up, the rehearsals and seeing people throughout the day.
+He said: “We like the build up, the rehearsals and seeing people throughout the day.

 “There are a lot of tourists and they come and say they wish they had something like this in their country.”